YKLoh666/AACS3273-Past-Year-Answer/Fundamentals to AI.md

 - Steps: (Using 8-Queen problem as an example)
   1. **Initialization** - Generate a random population of candidate solutions (individuals).
      - Each individual represents a possible solution to the problem.
-  2. **Evaluation** - Evaluate the fitness of each individual in the population.
+  2. **Fitness Function** - Evaluate the fitness of each individual in the population.
      - Fitness function - a function that evaluates the quality of a solution.
      - Example: In the 8-Queen problem, the fitness function can be the number of pairs of queens that are not attacking each other.
 The best solution has a fitness of 8C2 = 28.
      - Normalise the score to probability.